Siege of Mariupol: Russian push into the city

 Ukraine's military stated on 12 March that Russian forces had captured the eastern outskirts of Mariupol.
 Later, a vehicle convoy of 82 ethnic Greeks was able to leave the city via a humanitarian corridor.

 On 13 March, Boychenko stated that Russian forces had bombed the city at least 22 times in the previous 24 hours, with a hundred bombs, and added that the last food and water reserves in the city were being depleted.
-The Ukrainian Ministry of Internal Affairs said that the National Guard of Ukraine had damaged several Russian armored vehicles with artillery strikes during the day. İsmail Hacıoğlu, the head of the local Sultan Suleiman Mosque, stated that 86 Turkish citizens in the city were awaiting evacuation by the Turkish government.
+The Ukrainian Ministry of Internal Affairs said that the National Guard of Ukraine had damaged several Russian armoured vehicles with artillery strikes during the day. İsmail Hacıoğlu, the head of the local Sultan Suleiman Mosque, stated that 86 Turkish citizens in the city were awaiting evacuation by the Turkish government.

 More than 160 cars were able to leave the city on 14 March at 13:00 local time, the first evacuation allowed during the siege.
 The Russian Ministry of Defense stated that 450 tonnes of humanitarian aid had been brought to the city after Russian forces captured the outskirts.
 Ukrainian military officials were later said to have killed 150 Russian soldiers and destroyed 10 Russian vehicles.